Priest Holmes: Kansas City Chiefs

 In 2001, Holmes signed an inexpensive contract with the Kansas City Chiefs.
 In his first season with the Chiefs, he exceeded expectations by leading the NFL in rushing with 1,555 yards for the 2001 NFL season, becoming the first undrafted player to do so (Arian Foster was next to accomplish the feat during the 2010 NFL season).

 Despite missing the final two games in the 2002 NFL season because of a hip injury, Holmes rushed for 1,615 yards with 21 touchdowns.
+With three receiving touchdowns to go along with his rushing, he had 24 total touchdowns on the season.
+The team finished 8-8 and out of the playoffs as Holmes set a record for most total touchdowns for a player on a team that missed the playoffs.
 In the 2003 NFL season, he broke Marshall Faulk's NFL record for total touchdowns in a season with 27, which was subsequently broken by Shaun Alexander with 28 total touchdowns in 2005 and broken again by LaDainian Tomlinson with 31 total touchdowns in 2006.
 Holmes and Emmitt Smith are the only two running backs in NFL history to have back to back seasons with 20 or more rushing touchdowns.
-On a pace to repeat the feat in 2004, he suffered an injury that ended his season with 14 touchdowns.
+On a pace to repeat the feat in 2004, he suffered an injury that ended his season after eight games.
+He finished with 196 carries for 892 yards and 14 touchdowns.

 Holmes's 2005 season was also cut short by an injury to his spinal column from a tackle by Shawne Merriman on October 30, 2005.
 He was replaced for the season by backup Larry Johnson.
 During the following off-season, new head coach Herm Edwards promoted Johnson to the starting position.
 Holmes's spinal injury did not heal by the end of the 2006 pre-season, and he was placed on the Chiefs' Physically Unable to Perform list for the season.
 Larry Johnson took over full-time as the Chiefs' starting running back.

 Throughout the 2006 season, Holmes repeatedly said that he would like to return for at least two or three more seasons in the NFL, but that he would not force a comeback if it could be detrimental to his long-term health.